nathanbillis/nt-training/README.md

 # Help

-The [Django documentation](https://docs.djangoproject.com/en/1.11/) is a good place to start, or just drop us an email - [it@newtheatre.org.uk](mailto:it@newtheatre.org.uk)
+The [Django documentation](https://docs.djangoproject.com/en/1.11/) is a good place to start.